 Is Josta Soda Still For sale?

 Everyone wants to know if Josta is still sold in stores or online.
 The sad news Is that Josta was discontinued years ago.
-We have still not been able to find any source’s left of Josta soda.
-Please let us know if our comments section if you have spotted any remaining supply’s of Josta for sale, as others would love to know.
+We have still not been able to find any sources left of Josta soda.
+Please let us know in our comments section if you have spotted any remaining supplies of Josta for sale, as others would love to know.

 When Was Josta Discontinued?

 It appears Josta energy drink stopped being sold in the year 1999.
-There are still the occasional requests that float around online asking for Josta to be produced again.
-However nothing yet from pespi shows that it will ever be willing to produced josta again.
+There are still the occasional requests that float around online asking for Josta energy drink to be produced again.
+However, nothing yet from Pepsi shows that it will ever be willing to produce josta again.
 A group called the Association for Josta Saving was started to try to keep Josta sold, however it did not work.
 Several “save Josta” campaigns have been started over the last decade to try to get Pepsi to reintroduce Josta.
-A major website trying to bring back Josta Is http://savejosta.org/.
+A major website trying to bring back Josta energy drink Is http://savejosta.org/.

 Why Was Josta Discontinued?

-The slogan for Josta is “better do the good stuff now.”
-This was shown in there TV advertisement in the 1990’s.
+The slogan for Josta energy drink is “better do the good stuff now.”
+This was shown in their TV advertisement in the 1990s.

 What Did Josta Taste Like?

-Josta had a fruity and sugary taste to it, many found it pleasant but a bit strongly flavored.
-It reminded many of a more fruity and spicey version of the drink ginger-ale, often accredited to the guarana in Josta.
-Some people even say that josta reminds them a bit of the taste of cough syrup, but in a pleasant way.
+Josta energy drink had a fruity and sugary taste to it, many found it pleasant but a bit strongly flavored.
+It reminded many of a more fruity and spicy version of the drink ginger-ale, often accredited to the guarana in Josta.
+Some people even say that Josta energy drink eminds them a bit of the taste of cough syrup, but in a pleasant way.
 Josta was not for everyone, some found the fruit taste to be a bit too “chemical” tasting, rather them maple-like.
 Still many found the flavor of guarana that gave it its maple-like taste to be pleasant.